 Provide an RFP

-A formal request for proposal (RFP) helps your organization compare your short-list of auditing firms.
-This document allows you to request information about the firm and provide information about your organization to see if a partnership with specific firms will be a good fit for you both.
+A formal request for proposal (RFP) helps your organization compare your shortlist of auditing firms.
+This document allows you to request information about the firm and provide information about your organization to see if a partnership with a specific firm will be a good fit for you both.
 When you put together your RFP for a nonprofit auditing firm, ask for items such as:

 - A description of the firm

 - Information on who will be working with your nonprofit to complete the audit

 - An explanation of what sets that firm apart from other nonprofit auditing firms